-Four Youth Workers are available at the College.
-They offer students a listening ear and a space for connection and support.
-Our Youth Workers help provide students with the tools required to work through any concerns.
+Our Youth Workers are available to offer students a listening ear, and a space for connection and support.
+Our Youth Workers help provide students with the tools required to work through any concerns

 Nurse and Medical Attendant

 Students should visit the Wellbeing area and medical room for first aid treatment, illness and injury management, medication management and assistance with health issues and anxiety.
 The nurse and medical attendant are there to support students, provide care with the delivery of health services to support students to take responsibility for their own health care.